 - 9. BTMG that is 10 MW or greater (or has been identified as requiring metering for operational security reasons) must have both revenue metering and telemetering for operational security purposes.
 Single unit small BTMG generators that collectively total more than 10 MW, may be aggregated behind the meter and metered as a single unit to meet this requirement should PJM require metering for the aggregate generation.
-Rules for metering are detailed in the PJM Manual for Generator Operational Requirements (M-14D).
-For telemetry and metering to be communicated to PJM the unit must be modeled in the PJM Energy Management System.
+Rules for metering are detailed Section 4.2 of this Manual.
 For modeling rules to fulfill this requirement, please refer to Manual 3A, Section 1.2.1. - 10.
 BTMG will be recognized in PJM transmission and generation adequacy planning models.
 Load and generation will be modeled separately where practicable. - 11.
 BTMG may be included in a Public Distribution Microgrid.
 A BTMG facility that has capability that is designated as a Generation Capacity Resource and/or Energy Resource may be the Public Distribution Microgrid Generator, the PJM Generating Facility that is capable of generating while both connected to and while islanded from the broader grid.
 The Public Distribution Microgrid business rules in Manual 14D, Appendix B apply to the Public Distribution Microgrid Generator.

-Designating Capability as Generation Capacity Resource and/or Energy Resource Process to Designate Capability and Change Status
+Designating Capability as Generation Capacity Resource and/or Energy Resource

+Process to Designate Capability and Change Status